-3. Evidently, the mechanism of information processing, as laid down above, directly corresponds to neural function and their re-entrant network in modular hierarchy.
-Neurons in the brain process information via a coherence building mechanism based on temporal synchronization that directly maps to the function of conjunction and disjunction.
-A neuron turns active when a number of synchronized (closely spaced) action potentials (APs) is received at its input ports (dendrites / soma) that cross the activation threshold, where the threshold may be reached even by subsets of input signals.
+- 3. Evidently, the mechanism of information processing, as laid down above, directly corresponds to neural function and their re-entrant network in modular hierarchy.
+Neurons in the brain process information via a coherence-building mechanism based on temporal synchronization that directly maps to the function of conjunction and disjunction.
+A neuron turns active when a number of synchronized (closely spaced) action potentials (APs) are received at its input ports (dendrites / soma) that cross the activation threshold, where the threshold may be reached even by subsets of input signals.
 Therefore, the active state of a neuron at the moment of activation qualifies to represent the semantics of a disjunction of conjunctions of semantic values resulting from each subset of APs of the presynaptic active neurons.
-As shown below, a disjunction of such subsets allows a system a flexibility to require sufficiency of limit of conjunction via active inhibition in a re-entrant network to select appropriate level of specificity and abstraction.
-The fundamental mechanism of representation and processing of semantics of information is thus established.

-4. A point to note here is that an observable state's intrinsic correlation with causal information is not equivalent to a coding via a signal structure that can be decoded by any means.
+As shown below, a disjunction of such subsets allows a system a flexibility to require sufficiency of the limit of conjunction via active inhibition in a re-entrant network to select the appropriate level of specificity and abstraction.
+The fundamental mechanism of representation and processing of the semantics of information is thus established. - 4.
+A point to note here is that an observable state's intrinsic correlation with causal information is not equivalent to a coding via a signal structure that can be decoded by any means.
 The transmission of information occurs due to the causal dependence, expressible by Eqn.2.
-For a neuron the active state is rather well defined by an Action Potential (AP) that serves as a discrete state and offers a mechanism to cohere with other neurons bearing relatable correlation.
-Signal structures and neuronal functions serve as a mechanism to build coherence and develop connections as discussed in the text.
-The meaningfulness of the semantics represented by the active state of an agent in a re-entrant system is only constrained by the evolutionary processes via the selection of rules and function of self organization from activation pattern.
+For experiments in a controlled setting, the function of constraint of interaction is known, which is used to evaluate the correlation of the resultant state.
+For this reason, the semantic value of correlation is considered as a product of interpretation as well as specific to the constraint taken into account.
+Here, the disjunction of conjunctions of states encapsulates all possible specifications of precursor states in reality that may cause the state S of P, hence no specific artificial interpretation is required beyond this generic expression.
+That is, the processing in modular hierarchy may depend on this fact alone to capture the constancy of relation to build structured and abstract semantics, as shown below.
+For a neuron, the active state is rather well defined by an Action Potential (AP) that serves as a discrete state and offers a mechanism to cohere with other neurons bearing relatable correlation.
+Signal structures and neuronal functions may just serve as a mechanism to build coherence and to develop connections as discussed in the text.
 It resolves an insurmountable problem of coding and complementary decoding via signal structuring to represent increasingly complex and abstract semantics that must respond to dynamic variations.
-The method of information (semantic) processing, vis-a-vis computing [19], is provided by Eqn.2, it can be tested on artificial devices and observed via correlation methods in real systems.
-On classical or quantum computing devices, the interpreter assigns values to states and interprets results based on specific processing.
-For neurons, the causal correlation serves the purpose.
+The method of information (semantic) processing vis-a-vis computing[19] is provided by Eqn.2.